 The 2018 Albany Community Triathlon takes place on Sunday 7 October 2018 at 8AM at the same great venue as last year.
 Save the date, spread the word, and start your training so you can rock the course this Fall!
 Registration is now available.
 Sign up before Aug 1 to lock in early bird pricing.
-Use the “REGISTER NOW” link on the right (below our logo) to go to our registration provider.
+Use the “REGISTER NOW” link on the right to go to our registration provider.
 See the pricing details on the registration info page.

 This fun-filled, volunteer-run, multi-generational community experience enters its 9th year promoting multisport fitness and fundraising for Albany public school sports (both middle school & high school).

 New for 2018: The “Super Youth” course is ~3x longer and now targets 7-10 year olds rather than the 5-8 age range.
 The total length is approximately 1/3rd of the main course which continues to be for ages 9 and up.
 Nine and 10 year olds have the option of competing in the Super Youth or the main course, depending on experience level.
 See our course info page for course details.
 On the main course, we have an improved plan to avoid the intersection between the bike and run course which will reduce contention between cyclists and runners.

 Auction bidding for triathlon entries: Before May 1st, you can bid on AlbanyTri entries here (proceeds support Albany’s Marin Elementary School PTA).
 An adult and a youth individual entry are available.

 As the AlbanyTri enters its 9th year, we thank our many great participants and sponsors over the years who have collectively helped us raise approximately $40K since 2008 for our beneficiary, Albany Athletic Boosters which supports both Albany Middle School & Albany High School sports programs.
 Training and competing in a triathlon (many for the first time) and helping our great public schools — truly a double WIN! 🙂